microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/team-clone.md

 - **settings** – Copies all settings within the team, along with key group settings.
 - **tabs** – Copies the tabs within channels.

-> **Note:** This method isn't supported for organization-wide teams.

 > [!NOTE]
+> This method isn't supported for organization-wide teams.

+> [!NOTE]
 > A known issue related to owners of cloned teams is associated with this method.
 For details, see [Known issues](https://developer.microsoft.com/en-us/graph/known-issues/&search=18955).

 When tabs are cloned, they aren't configured.
 The tabs are displayed on the tab bar in Microsoft Teams, and the first time a user opens them, they must go through the configuration screen.
-If the user who opens the tab doesn't have permission to configure apps, they'll see a message that says that the tab isn't configured.
+If the user who opens the tab doesn't have permission to configure apps, they see a message that says that the tab isn't configured.

 Cloning is a long-running operation.
 After the POST clone returns, you need to GET the [operation](../resources/teamsasyncoperation.md) returned by the `Location:` header to see if it's `running`, `succeeded`, or `failed`.
 You should continue to GET until the status isn't `running`.
 The recommended delay between GETs is 5 seconds.